IsmaelRH1807/IsmaelRH1807/README.md

 - 👋 Hi, I’m @IsmaelRH1807.
 - 👀 I’m interested in Machine Learning, Data Science and Programming.
 - 🌱 I’m currently studying Software Engineering at National Polytechnic School.
-- 📫 How to reach me: ismael.rivas@epn.edu.ec.
+- 📫 How to reach me: ismael.rivas@epn.edu.ec / https://www.linkedin.com/in/ismael-rivas-hidalgo/.

 <!---
 IsmaelRH1807/IsmaelRH1807 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.